 There is no question that boxing is one of the best ways to develop your body.
-However, a lot of people think, among my friends, it is impossible to practice without a heavy bag or speed bag.
+However, many people think that it is impossible to practice without a heavy bag or speed bag.
 But, it is not true since you can do shadow boxing at home and many other exercises that do not require any equipment at all.

-Well, first you will need a space where you can practice.
+Well, first, you will need a space where you can practice.
 Keep in mind that this type of workout is not about being in the same position and just punching in the air.
-You have to imitate as if you were fighting with a real opponent.
+You have to imitate it as if you were fighting with a real opponent.
 Hence, you should practice the footwork.
-For that, you will obviously need space.
+For that, you will need space.

-If you are a total beginner, you should learn the basic punches, footwork and defense techniques.
-Start with single punches and practice them until you can throw them with correctly.
-Then, you can start hitting easy combos such as jab cross, jab-jab, etc. If you are new to this type of workout, be patient, and practice.
+If you are a total beginner, you should learn the basic punches, footwork, and defense techniques.
+Start with single punches and practice them until you can throw them correctly.
+Then, you can start hitting easy combos such as jab cross, jab-jab, etc. If you are new to this type of workout, be patient and practice.
 The more you practice, the more naturally you will throw those punches and combinations.

-Meanwhile, spend time with practicing the footwork and defense techniques such as blocking, parrying, rolling and slipping.
-Truly, it would be better to start with footwork and do not throw any punches, until you are good at your legs.
+Meanwhile, spend time practicing footwork and defense techniques such as blocking, parrying, rolling, and slipping.
+Indeed, it would be better to start with footwork and not throw any punches, until you are good at your legs.
 But since punching is the exciting part of this training, just do it to be motivated.

-The next step is to decide how many rounds you would like to do and the length of the rounds.
+The next step is to decide how many rounds you would like to do and the rounds’ length.
 That depends on your fitness level, and the best is if you use a timer.
 If you are a beginner, you can do 3-5 rounds that are 1-2 minutes long and have 1-2 minutes rest between.
-Of course, as you get better, you should increase the number of rounds and the length up to 3 minutes, and shorten the rest between the rounds.
+Of course, as you get better, you should increase the number of rounds and the length up to 3 minutes and shorten the rest between the rounds.

-Keep in mind the intensity is important as well especially if you want to burn calories, but pay attention to perform the punches correctly, not letting your hands down, footwork, etc. Also, do not start like a mad and then just huff and puff.
+Keep in mind the intensity is important, especially if you want to burn calories, but pay attention to perform the punches correctly, not let your hands down, footwork, etc. Also, do not start like a mad and then just huff and puff.